adamgillessen/monopoly/README.md

 Resources - assorted development information

 ## Todos:
-1. Update the login screen background due to issues with sizing of the browser window.
+1. Update the games cross browser compatability.
+CSS currently renders different in several browsers.
 2. Client: More log message
 3. Write unit-tests for a turn involving an auction
 4. Add functionaility for a player to win or lose